 Genetic testing could save your life or your child’s.
 We bust through the myths and provide the details.

-Genetic testing makes it possible to check for a number of issues that could affect your health or the health of your children.
+Genetic testing for men makes it possible to check for a number of issues that could affect your health or the health of your children.
 Early detection of gene mutations can help you work with your physician to plan for more aggressive screening options.
 And early detection of cancer, in many cases, can offer greater chances of successful treatment.
 Men with certain family medical histories and those who are planning to have children may want to consider genetic counseling and possibly testing.

 “The whole point is to identify risk, identify if there’s a gene mutation that is associated or goes along with that risk, and then change screening if necessary,” she explained.

-Debunk the genetic testing myths.
+Debunk the genetic testing for men myths.

 Another myth is that if there’s a known gene mutation that is primarily associated with cancers in women, the men in the family don’t have to worry.
 But that’s just not true.
 Wiesner said, “What we’re now learning is that cancer gene mutations have a wide spectrum of cancers that can occur in individuals, both men and women.”